rforbiodatascience/2020_group03/README.md

 ### Shiny App
 A shiny app has also been created to perform interactive peptide predictions.
 The url to the shiny app corresponds to the following link : https://felix-pacheco.shinyapps.io/peptide_score_predictor/

 The shiny App only runs for z-scales matrix on the elastic net models for all the proteins.

-This is due to technical reasons, the combination of four datasets, all the encoding options and the three possible models made it difficult to implement all the possible combinations.
-It must be noted that, for the prediction, the string has to be the same length as the sequence used to train the model.
+This is due to technical reasons, every prediction relies on the computation of a predictive model.
+The combination of four datasets, all the encoding options and the three possible models made it difficult to implement all the possible combinations of predictive models.

-Example sequence for Pab1 prediction: ANLHPDIDNKALYDTFSVFGDLLSSKIATDENGKSKGFGFVHFEEEGAAKEAIDALNGMLLNGQEIY
+Example sequence for Pab1 prediction: "ANLHPDIDNKALYDTFSVFGDLLSSKIATDENGKSKGFGFVHFEEEGAAKEAIDALNGMLLNGQEIY" It must be noted that, for the prediction, the string has to be the same length as the sequence used to train the model.

 ## Installation

 ## Usage

-Describe usage of the analysis scripts

-## Contributing
+The analysis tool can be used by running the 00_doit.R file.
+The running can be customized by the user, e.g to only run one model.

 ## License